 - Quick Draw: Two quick draw contests take place, both between Jigen and Yael.

-- In the first contest, Yael shoots first, and hits Jigen in the arm, making Jigen miss his shot.
+- In the first contest, Yael shoots first, and shoots Jigen's .357 out of his hand before he can get off a shot.

 - In the second contest, Yael again shoots first, but this time Jigen planned for that.
 Jigen aimed to Shoot the Bullet and hit Yael in the arm.
 Since Jigen's bullets are a larger caliber, his bullet is less deflected and has enough power to crack Yael's bone in half, ruining his ability to work as The Gunslinger.